Welcome to the Special Event Permit Online Help Centre

 An exclusivity agreement allows a permittee to limit the selection of liquor available at an event.
 This policy applies only to events that are charitable.

 - What does consular privilege mean?

-If your event includes both consular liquor and liquor that was not provided under that privilege, then a liquor licence is required.
+If your event includes both consular liquor and liquor that was not provided under that privilege, then a liquor permit is required.
 You must keep the two stocks of liquor separate for storage and serving purposes.

 - How do I enter what types of drink type I am serving and my sale price?

 Select the general category of product by clicking the ‘Alcohol Type’ drop-down menu then enter your selling price for that product.
 You may not exceed the maximum drink selling price which is populated in the selling price field for that item unless you have indicated that you are selling drinks for a charitable purpose (Step 2).
-You may sell wine for more than the maximum price set out in the table, however, you will be required to provide a reason for increasing the price and your application will be reviewed by the LCLB.
+You may sell wine for more than the maximum price set out in the table, however, you will be required to provide a reason for increasing the price and your application will be reviewed by the LCRB.